 It’s very easy to install any Surfshark app.
 When I installed its mobile app, it only took me about 1 minute.
 And when I installed its Windows app, the whole process didn’t take longer than 2 minutes.

 I also love how Surfshark allows unlimited simultaneous connections.
 This essentially means you can install and use the VPN on an unlimited number of devices.
 This is excellent, as most VPNs limit you to 5–10 connections.
 So I think Surfshark is an excellent VPN company for large families or people who want to secure 10+ devices.

 Android & iOS

-I really like Surfshark’s Android and iOS apps.
-They’re very easy to navigate with your thumb, and I’m happy there’s a quick-connect feature that automatically connects you to the fastest server for your location with just 1 tap.
+I really like Surfshark’s Android and iOS apps, so much so that I think this is one of the best VPNs for Android and iOS on the market.
+The provider’s mobile apps are very easy to navigate with your thumb, and I’m happy there’s a quick-connect feature that automatically connects you to the fastest server for your location with just 1 tap.